rob-brown/RBBugReporter/README.markdown

 Flurry is an optional feature.
 To use the Flurry features you must include the Flurry SDK which can be found at [Flurry.com][1].

 ##Generating email reports
 One of the standard ways for a user to report bugs is through email.
-The `RBEmailBuilder` protocol provides a standard interface for generating email content. `RBEmailBuilder` uses a simple builder pattern (see [Design Patterns: Elements of Reusable Object-Oriented Software][3]). `RBBaseEmailBuilder` provides a basic implementation of the `RBEmailBuilder` protocol which can be inherited by subclasses.
+The `RBEmailBuilder` protocol provides a standard interface for generating email content. `RBEmailBuilder` uses a simple builder pattern (see [Design Patterns: Elements of Reusable Object-Oriented Software][3] or [Wikipedia][4]). `RBBaseEmailBuilder` provides a basic implementation of the `RBEmailBuilder` protocol which can be inherited by subclasses.

 ##Receiving email reports
 `RBBugReporter` provides a template email composer.
 It has two different ways it can be presented.
 There is a standard alert view that can be presented which asks the user if they want to report a bug.
 Alternatively, you can present the mail composer directly in response to whatever action you choose.
 The following gives an example of each.